The Arc Kicks off Developmental Disabilities Awareness Month, March 1 2016

 The competition was full of poise, talent, personality and beauty.
 The girls competed in an interview, evening gown and talent portion.
-The high level of competition made judging difficult, but it was Erica who won the judges over in the end.
+The high level of competition made judging difficult, but it was Justice who won the judges over in the end.

 Wichita Eagle article covering Kansas House approval of bill allowing disabled to save more money without losing benefits.
 The Arc and executive director, Kevin Fish, is featured in the article.

 KAKE Article covering the Tri-County Basketball Special Education League